larsks/heat-kubernetes/README.md

     $ ssh minion@192.168.200.86

-And once logged in you can run `kubectl`, etc:
+And once logged in you can run `kubectl` to interact with the Kubernetes API:

     $ kubectl get minions
     NAME                LABELS       STATUS
     10.0.0.4            <none>       Ready

-You can log into your minions using the `minion` user as well.
-You can get a list of minion addresses by running:
+You can log into your nodes using the `minion` user as well.
+You can get a list of node addresses by running:

     $ heat output-show my-kube-cluster kube_minions_external
     [